-Not all Canadians employers offer supplemental health insurance.
-Self-employed Ontarions most definitely don't have access to company-sponsored benefits plans.
+Not all Canadian employers offer supplemental health insurance.
+Self-employed Ontarians most definitely don't have access to company-sponsored benefits plans.

 Nonetheless, supplemental health insurance is a good idea for the self-employed.
 A private health insurance plan can help you get access to the coverage you need.

 Out-of-pocket costs have been increasing in recent years.
-Canadians like you are paying more for healthcare.
+Canadians like yourself are paying more for healthcare.
 The self-employed often pay more since they don't have coverage.

-The biggest challenge to getting a private health insurance plan is the cost.
+The biggest challenge to securing a private health insurance plan is the cost.
 This is true for almost all Canadians, whether they're self-employed or not.

 You might wonder if there are government grants designed to help self-employed workers.
-The Ontario government shut down the Ontario self-employment benefit in 2016.
+The Ontario government shut down the Ontario self-employment benefit in 2016, however there still exists various ways to secure government funding for things like improving your digital presence and assistance with training costs.
 There haven't been any programs targeted specifically at the self-employed since then.